Your Visit to Saylor Physical Therapy West Palm Beach

 How long will my visit last?

 At Saylor Physical Therapy, all office visits are Personalized, Individual and for One Full Hour.
-This allows for quality treatment time and a quicker recovery!
+This allows for quality treatment time and quicker recovery!

 How often will I have therapy sessions?